 The minor consists of 6 courses (18 credits), including core requirements, electives, and a capstone.

-An Environmental Capstone selected from the following options:
+An Environmental Capstone selected from the following options (Select one):

 José Martínez-Reyes, PhD, Associate Professor of Anthropology

 Patrick Clarkin, PhD, Associate Professor of Anthropology